 This programme is a selected entry programme.
 This means there are a number of extra requirements you must meet.

-To enter the Postgraduate Diploma in Specialist Teaching you will:
+To enter the Postgraduate Diploma in Specialist Teaching you will have:

-- hold a relevant professional qualification, and have either:
+- been awarded or qualified for a relevant professional qualification; and

 Application closing date

 If you are a new-to-Massey student, applications for this programme close on 10 December.